cchurch/api-docs/source/includes/_api_user.md

-400 	              | Unexpected or non-identifiable arguments are supplied 401 	              | Unauthorized due to invalid session cookie 403 	              | Forbidden due to the user missing the necessary privileges 409                 | Email address is currently already in use
+400 	              | Unexpected or non-identifiable arguments are supplied 401 	              | Unauthorized due to invalid session cookie 403 	              | Forbidden due to the user missing the necessary privileges 409                 | The email address is currently already in use

 <!--
 Parameter         | Data Type   | Description   | Is Required